 Fourth, when the Palestinians rose against the British, they did so after rejecting the idea of a pluralist country with a common parliament for Jews and Arabs.
 They were not fighting to get more rights—their rights were never compromised—but to return to the “good old system” where Jews “knew their place” and were kept nicely under the boot of the Arabs.
 Even if one accepts the notion of a local nationalist awakening, one must reject its racist elements against the Jewish minority.

 Fifth, the utter rejection of the notion of Jewish indigenousness.
-Not only were the ties between Jews and their homeland denied, Palestinians and their supporters also deny Jews of Arab descent their hard-earned heritage.
+Not only were the ties between Jews and their homeland denied, but Palestinians and their supporters also deny Jews of Arab descent their hard-earned heritage.
 They harass Jews for cooking their traditional Middle Eastern foods or singing in Arabic and accuse them of cultural appropriation from the Palestinians, even though these are part of their centuries-old Middle Eastern heritage.

 Sixth, Palestinians maintained their privilege through the decades.
 They are the only refugees that have their own agency, which has received tens of billions of dollars over the years, and their refugee status is permanent and passed on to their descendants.
 They also have two other dedicated U.N. agencies.